 taby chiro 071 taby chiro 017

-Far from all of us are set up to work at home.
+Far from all homes are set up for children to study or game with good ergonomics.
 Things to think about to avoid neck and back pain are good ergonomics and establishing routines.
 Starting with routines, find a place to do exercises which activate core stability and plan do do them as a break from work.
 There are several basic programs under Rehab Övningar.
-Schedule in regular walks outside, ideally in the forest and activate the core muscles which you have worked with on the floor.
+Schedule in regular walks, bike rides, trampoline or other outside activity, ideally in the forest and activate the core muscles which you have worked with on the floor.
+A perfect time to engage with your child is after school and work, taking time to be together during a walk.
+This promotes conversation and is an opportunity to understand what life is like for your child.

-Now lets look at your work station.
-Ergonomi (Ergonomics in the Workplace) Ideally you sit in a comfortable chair with the knees lower than the hips.
+Now lets look at the study and gaming station.
+Ergonomi : Ideally you sit in a comfortable chair with the knees lower than the hips, feet resting on the floor or another surface.
 The height of the desk is dictated by having a 90 degree angle at the elbow with the lower arm resting and pivoting on the desk (when using the mouse).
 This releases tension from the shoulder and neck.
 Ideally the tangent board and screen are separate.
 This allows you to raise the screen to an appropriate height.
 The screen height should be at eye height or slightly lower if you use computer glasses.
 The goal is to avoid creeping into the screen and finding yourself with the head positioned forward to your shoulders.
 The weight of the head increases the stress on the neck with about 25 kilos.
 Try to sit up straight and activate the core muscles so you are not hanging on your back.
 Think of this as a training session.

 As Biomechanical specialists